 Is Juneteenth an official National Holiday?

-Juneteenth is not yet recognized as a national holiday in the United States, though the push for it to be so is stronger than ever.
+As of June 17, 2021 Juneteenth was recognized as a national holiday in the United States under President Joe Biden!
 The state of Texas, via State Rep Al Edwards, was the first to declare it a state holiday, with June 19, 1980 being the first state holiday.
 Encourage your Congressperson to vote to make Juneteenth a national holiday!
 Just as we celebrate the 4th of July as American Independence from the British, we should commemorate Juneteenth as America's legal freedom from the oppression of enslavement.